Codeuctivity/tstcon/README.md

 The TSTCON sample implements an ActiveX control container using MFC support for OLE embedding.
 You can use TSTCON to test ActiveX controls, change their properties, and invoke their methods.
 You can write scripts using the VBScript language to automate the testing of the controls.
 TSTCON can keep a log of the events and property change notifications fired by a control.
 Note

-This sample requires the Microsoft Calendar Control, which is installed with Microsoft Access.

 TSTCON also demonstrates several MFC programming topics, including the following topics:

 * CCheckListBox: A list box with a check box next for each item.